inorton/cclash/README.md

 OpenSSL windows build                 | Duration
 --------------------------------------|----------
-average build time without cclash     | 294s cclash enabled first run              | 477s
+average build time without cclash     | 294s cclash enabled first run              | 446s
-cclash enabled second run             | **169s**
+cclash enabled second run             | **141s**

-The first build with a clean cache costs about an extra 62% in build time for each file.
-Subsequent builds (with no source changes) give a 43% reduction in build time.
+The first build with a clean cache costs about an extra 50% in build time for each file.
+Subsequent builds (with no source changes) give anout a 50% reduction in build time.

 So..
 For cclash to make a difference to you, you would want to be in a situation where you will compile most of your files more than 2 or 3 times.
 In my case, I wanted cclash for a continuous integration build so it _should_ pay off quite quickly day or so

 Compared to good old ccache this isn't too bad (ccache with gcc costs about 25% on a clean cache).
 Your milage may of course vary greatly!
+On a multi-core machine with GNU Make things go quite well too.

 ## How do I make it work?

 There are two ways.
+The first is easier if you can adjust your environment.
+The latter might be your only choice if you wish to use the Visual Studio IDE.

    * Add the folder that contains cclash's cl.exe to %PATH% before the visual studio compiler

 or

-   * Rename the real cl.exe (and cl.exe.config), place cclash's cl.exe in the same visual studio folder, then set *CLCACHE_CL* to be the full path to your renamed compiler.
+   * Rename the real cl.exe (and cl.exe.config) to cl_real.exe (and cl_real.exe.config), place cclash's cl.exe (and cl.exe.config) in the same visual studio folder.

 ## GPL v3.0 License